maclandellaterra/maclandellaterra.github.io/site/content/products/_index.md

     quote: Oh snap!
   - author: 'Maria, woman of the clock'
     quote: 'dues and do nots, they all seem the same'
+  - author: pony the dragon servint
+    quote: the man of the moon docent faces he has phases
+  - quote: the past is passing
 full_image: /img/9460710188_b4266fd12b_k.jpg
 pricing:
   heading: Monthly subscriptions